 Situated on a 57-hectare parcel of land, the site operations include pole peeling, three steam kilns for kiln drying, pressure treating, storage and shipment of utility poles treated with CCA.
 Treatment is conducted in one treatment cylinder and the current operation has an annual treating capacity of approximately 90,000 cubic metres.

-Capital improvements totalling US\$113,000 were made during the year, mainly towards improvements to the administration office.
+Capital improvements totalling US\$277,000 were made during the year, mainly for roads and drainage improvements, an ash conveyor and hydraulic bridges for the cylinders.

 Pineville, Louisiana